Repsol Water Tool

 Towards excellence in sustainable water management

-At Repsol, we use water in our processes, both in our Refining and Chemicals industrial centers and in our Exploration and Production activities.
+We use water in our processes, both in our Refining and Chemicals industrial centers and in our Exploration and Production activities.

 To facilitate this work, we have our own tool, the Repsol Water Tool (RWT), which allows us to obtain a detailed view of the management of this resource, as well as the risks associated with each facility both internally (the types of uses and consumption of this resource in the different processes, the treatment and quality of the discharge, etc.), and externally (availability, quality and ecosystems that are sources of catchment or bodies receiving discharges, competition for water, etc.).